Dying with a mortgage: What happens to your home?

 If you took out a mortgage protection insurance policy, that would automatically pay off any balance.

-But should an older homeowner take out an insurance policy specifically for that possibility?
+But should an older homeowner buy such a policy specifically for that possibility?

-"Usually," Ebby adds, "the cost of the policy isn't justified."
+"Usually," Ebby says, "the cost of the policy isn't justified."

 Scenario 4.
 Your heirs can't afford the monthly payments.

-In this case, they can sell the home or, in the most extreme case, walk away.
+In this case, they can sell the home or, in the most extreme case, simply walk away.

-In instances where the loan is underwater, walking away might be the wisest move.
+In instances where the loan is underwater — when the home is worth less than the balance on the mortgage — walking away might be the wisest move.

 "They can just give it to the lender," Ebby says.
 "And if it's really underwater, and it looks like it's going to stay underwater, it makes sense to walk away."